hailingfang/ribo-seq-workflow/README.md

 3. Extract mRNA and non-coding RNA sequences from the transcriptomic reference data and place them under ${working_dir}/ref_data.
 Then, use Bowtie2 to index the reference data.
 Replace the existing directories/files under \${working_dir}/ref_data with the newly indexed directories/files.

-4. Navigate to the 'low-dose' directory, then change into each subdirectory (1-qc-mapping-ribo-seq, 2-qc-mapping-rna-seq, 3-reads-annotation-and-counting, 4-read-distribution-along-mRNA, 5-ribosome-density, and 6-reads-coverage-of-genes) in order, and run the Bash script under scripts directory..
+4. Navigate to the 'low-dose' directory, then change into each subdirectory (1-qc-mapping-ribo-seq, 2-qc-mapping-rna-seq, 3-reads-annotation-and-counting, 4-read-distribution-along-mRNA, 5-ribosome-density, and 6-reads-coverage-of-genes) in order, and run the Bash script under scripts directory.

 5. Perform the same operation for the high-dose data.